-Offshore A—Z is an endless public index of companies registered in a number of tax havens.
-Each company listed on Offshore A—Z is real, but its entry represents a mix of public facts and fictional factoids, generated in an attempt to both inform and speculate on the nature and role of offshore companies.
+Offshore A—Z is a public repository of companies operating across major tax havens.
+Each company listed on Offshore A—Z is real, but its entry consists of a mix of true and false facts, generated in an attempt to guess its nature and intents.

 The secretive practices of offshore finance wilfully introduce gaps in public knowledge through convoluted, obfuscatory and, potentially, malicious actions.
 Offshore A—Z takes a similar view of the truth - that it is not so singular, static, or valuable as to need to be upheld at all times.
-The project gives a form to a large amount of company data, in the attempt to shed a light on the covert world of tax avoidance, triggering new connections and possible speculations.
+The project gives a form to a large amount of companies data to begin grasping the size of corporate offshore finance, while speculating on the intents of those invested and investing in it.

 About the data

-A listing on Offshore A—Z does not imply or suggest that any entity has broken the law, the nature of the data collected and the national and international frameworks around it means that it is not possible to say for certain the true aims of any of the companies listed.
+A listing on Offshore A—Z does not imply or suggest that any entity has broken the law.
+The nature of the data collected, and the legal frameworks that obfuscate it make it impossible to state the true aims of any of the companies listed.